-- Fixed runoff and created water storage areas in pasture. - Reduction or gallons for irrigation
+- Fixed runoff and created water storage areas in pasture. - Reduction of gallons for irrigation

-We have catchment from the house and we are working on catchment from our 3,000-squarefoot barn.
+• We have catchment from the house and we are working on catchment from our 3,000-square-foot barn.

 Pasture management

 - Seeding with appropriate forage mix, rotating grazing for llama and chickens.
 Reduction of gallons for irrigation.

 - Reseeding with native grass.

 - Improving our flood irrigation.